Do you ever need to give advice? Using helping verbs well can help you suggest changes tactfully.

-Read the basic tips below, then go to Practice Giving Advice to choose the best such verbs to complete a sample conversation.
-(These examples all use health care situations, but they can easily be adapted to use in other circumstances.)
+Read the basic tips below.
+Then go to Practice Giving Advice to choose the best such verbs to complete a sample conversation.
+(These examples all use health care situations.
+It should be easy to adapt them to other circumstances, though.)

 Go directly to a particular section for examples or practice:

-Practice Giving Advice (link above-- a different page) has other ways to give advice and an exercise to practice using helping verbs in a nurse-patient conversation.
+Practice Giving Advice (link above-- a different page) has other ways to give advice.
+It also lets you practice using helping verbs in a nurse-patient conversation.

-Here are some examples (with helping-- auxiliary-- verbs in italics), followed by a short explanation.
+Here are some examples (with helping-- auxiliary-- verbs in italics).
+They're followed by a short explanation.

 A brief grammar explanation: